ePages-de/epages-docs/_posts/2017/2017-02-20-continuous-documentation-with-ansible.md

 This post will outline how [Ansible](https://www.ansible.com/) can help in approaching these challenges.
-It also includes a short discussion on the relation of Ansible to other tools supporting continuous delivery and scalability of the development process, specifically [Docker](https://www.docker.com/) and [Jenkins](https://jenkins.io/).
+It also includes a short discussion on the relation of Ansible to other tools supporting continuous delivery and scalability of the development process, [Docker](https://www.docker.com/) and [Jenkins](https://jenkins.io/).

 # Documentation vs. Automation
 The way we think about documentation [is changing](https://devops.com/documenting-devops-agile-automation-and-continuous-documentation/).
-For the documentation of application software it is generally well understood that it should be generated from code, to leave as little possibility for deviation as possible.
+For the documentation of application software it is generally accepted that it should be generated from code, to leave as little possibility for deviation as possible.
 In the case of "management code" this is more difficult, because the things being modelled are often heterogeneous and not as focussed in terms of their implementation as for example a REST-API or a library / module.
 The concept of [using declarative formats for automation](https://12factor.net/#introduction) can fill this gap.